 Our team

-Our dedicated team has a collective experience of over 30 years, and we are ready to advise and assist you with your building site accident claim.
+Our dedicated team has a collective experience of over 30 years, and we are ready to advise and assist you with your ankle injury claim.
 Our team can guide you through the PIAB application and advise on the best course of action to take, to ensure you are awarded the fairest compensation for your individual case.

 At Coleman Legal LLP, we understand our client’s circumstances.
 We understand that because you are reading this part of our website, you have likely been involved in an accident and perhaps have been injured.
 It’s at times like this that you need the support of an experienced firm that can assist you with the practical issues that now confront you as a result of the fault of another.
 For example, you may need to understand your Social Welfare entitlements should you be out of work.
 Also, it’s important for you to know that your legal advisers will obtain all of the important Reports that may be required to ensure that you get the best outcome in your case.